Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.

 === Circuit <circuit>
-The entire circuit looks like @circuit-complete.
+The entire circuit looks like @circuit-measurement-step-9.
 In order to measure the circuit at different points, this circuit is executed until different points (steps), and a measurement of the qubits $q_2$ and $q_3$ is carried out after each step.

-#figure(
-  image("images/walker-step-9.svg"),
-  caption: "Complete circuit with four qubits.
-Only the lower two qubits are being measured at the end.
-Grey separators mark points at which measurements can take place."
-) <circuit-complete>

 Due to the wavefunction collapse, a new circuit has to be executed and measured for each measurement step.
-The entire process is shown in @circuit-steps.
+The entire process is shown in @circuit-measurement-step-1 up to @circuit-measurement-step-9.
 #figure(
-  grid(
-    columns: 2,
-    // TODO add heading for each picture grid("Measurement Step 1:", image("images/walker-step-1.svg", width: auto, height: auto)), image("images/walker-step-2.svg"),
+  image("images/walker-step-1.svg"),
+  caption: "Circuit which corresponds to measurement step 1."
+) <circuit-measurement-step-1>
+#figure(
+  image("images/walker-step-2.svg"),
+  caption: "Circuit which corresponds to measurement step 2."
+) <circuit-measurement-step-2>
+#figure(
   image("images/walker-step-3.svg"),
+  caption: "Circuit which corresponds to measurement step 3."
+) <circuit-measurement-step-3>
+#figure(
   image("images/walker-step-4.svg"),
+  caption: "Circuit which corresponds to measurement step 4."
+) <circuit-measurement-step-4>
+#figure(
   image("images/walker-step-5.svg"),
+  caption: "Circuit which corresponds to measurement step 5."
+) <circuit-measurement-step-5>
+#figure(
   image("images/walker-step-6.svg"),
+  caption: "Circuit which corresponds to measurement step 6."
+) <circuit-measurement-step-6>
+#figure(
   image("images/walker-step-7.svg"),
+  caption: "Circuit which corresponds to measurement step 7."
+) <circuit-measurement-step-7>
+#figure(
   image("images/walker-step-8.svg"),
+  caption: "Circuit which corresponds to measurement step 8."
+) <circuit-measurement-step-8>
+#figure(
   image("images/walker-step-9.svg"),
-    ),
-  caption: "Circuit with different points at which they get measured."
+  caption: "Circuit which corresponds to measurement step 9.
+Complete circuit with four qubits.
+Only the lower two qubits are being measured at the end.
+Grey separators mark points at which measurements can take place."
-) <circuit-steps>
+) <circuit-measurement-step-9>

 This results in 9 measurement points for this circuit.
 Each circuit run has been performed with 8000 shots.